 Why Is a CASB Needed Today?

-With increased cloud adoption, CASBs have become attractive to enterprise security for their various cybersecurity, access control, and data protection functions.
+With increased cloud adoption, CASBs have become a key element of enterprise security for their various cybersecurity, access control, and data protection functions.
 They give you back control over corporate data, in motion or at rest, in cloud platforms and apps.
-Today, CASBs are critical because:
+CASBs are critical because:

 • The growth of cloud platforms and apps (e.g., Microsoft 365, Salesforce) has made traditional network security tools, such as data center firewalls, far less effective.